You are currently viewing School Bus Collisions and Injuries

 If your child has been injured in a school bus crash, you should definitely take the situation seriously.
 It’s important to talk with your child.
 You may observe changes in their physical movements or mood swings.
 If they simply don’t seem to be themselves, it may be a symptom of a serious issue.
 At least consider a visit to your pediatrician.
 Remember, your PIP claim should easily handle an office visit.

-If you child is exhibiting signs of PTSD, it’s important that you consider involving a counselor or therapist who can work with your child.
+If your child is exhibiting signs of PTSD, it’s important that you consider involving a counselor or therapist who can work with your child.
 PTSD is a serious situation and can have a significant impact on your child’s quality of life.
 Mental health treatment is healthcare.
 If it’s related to the bus crash, treatment will also be handled by your PIP coverage.

 Jeff Roberts Represents Injured Clients Throughout Kentucky